-We use the eXtreme Gradient Boosting (XGBoost), which is a powerful and widely adopted ML algorithm due to its exceptional performance in various applications (Abeshu et al., 2022; Delavar et al., 2019; Li et al., 2022).
+We use the eXtreme Gradient Boosting (XGBoost) algorithm, which is a powerful and widely adopted ML algorithm due to its exceptional performance in various applications (Abeshu et al., 2022; Delavar et al., 2019; Li et al., 2022).
 XGBoost is a scalable end-to-end tree-boosting system that belongs to the ensemble learning family (Chen and Guestrin, 2016).
 It combines multiple weak learners into a strong learner via sequential training and improving, and eventually forms a robust and accurate predictive model.
-By using XGBoost in this study, we aim to develop a predictive model that establishes causal linkages between the target variable, P_r , and a small number of environmental variables (denoted as predictors hereafter).
+Using XGBoost in this study, we aim to develop a predictive model that establishes causal linkages between the target variable, $P{\rm r}$, and a small number of environmental variables (denoted as predictors hereafter).

 In addition to XGBoost, we take advantage of some other ML tools and techniques.
-Specifically, we use the Optuna optimization framework (Akiba et al., 2019) and k-fold cross-validation (k=5) for tuning the hyperparameters.
+Specifically, we use the Optuna optimization framework (Akiba et al., 2019) and k-fold cross-validation (k = 5) for tuning the hyperparameters.
 By leveraging Optuna and k-fold cross-validation, we can systematically search and optimize the hyperparameters, maximizing the model's performance and accuracy.
-Furthermore, we employ the SHapley Additive exPlanations (SHAP) (Lundberg and Lee, 2017) to aid in the selection of environmental factors that are related to P_r .
+Furthermore, we employ the SHapley Additive exPlanations (SHAP) (Lundberg and Lee, 2017) to aid in the selection of environmental factors that are related to $P{\rm r}$.
 SHAP is a technique that assigns importance values to individual predictors in a model, providing insights into their contributions to the prediction.
-By using SHAP, we can identify the key environmental factors that significantly influence P_r and further refine our model.
-These techniques have been successfully applied in various studies, including riverine sediment, beach water quality, oceanic particulate organic carbon, and eutrophication impacts from corn production (Abeshu et al., 2022; Fan et al., 2021; Li et al., 2022; Liu et al., 2021; Romeiko et al., 2020), demonstrating their efficiency and effectiveness in capturing high-dimensional and complex relationships between a target biogeochemical variable and various environmental predictors.
-Readers are referred to Abeshu et al., (2022) for more details about these techniques.
+Using SHAP, we can identify the key environmental factors that significantly influence P_r and further refine our model.
+These techniques have been successfully applied in various studies, including riverine sediment, beach water quality, oceanic particulate organic carbon, and eutrophication impacts from corn production (Abeshu et al., 2022; Fan et al., 2021; Li et al., 2022; Liu et al., 2021; Romeiko et al., 2020), demonstrating their efficiency and effectiveness in capturing highdimensional and complex relationships between a target biogeochemical variable and various environmental predictors.
+Readers are referred to Abeshu et al. (2022) for more details about these techniques.

-300 The overall procedure for developing a predictive ML model is illustrated in Fig. 2 (identical for the SoilGrids-based model) and outlined as follows:
+The overall procedure for developing a predictive ML model is illustrated in Fig. 2 (identical for the SoilGridsbased model) and outlined as follows:

-- 1. Prepare the input data for the ML modelling based on the independent catchments, their corresponding P_r estimates, and environmental variables.
+- 1. Prepare the input data for the ML modelling based on the independent catchments, their corresponding $P{\rm r}$ estimates, and environmental variables.
 To address the substantial statistical disparities and wide variation within each predictor, we employ power transformation on all predictors.
 The lambda parameter is held constant during the transformation process for the training, testing, and prediction datasets to ensure consistent and reproducible results.
-Following the transformation, the dataset exhibits a zero-mean and unit variance, with a distribution that closely resembles a Gaussian distribution (Supplementary Fig. S3). - 2.
+Following the transformation, the dataset exhibits a zero mean and unit variance, with a distribution that closely resembles a Gaussian distribution (Fig. S4). - 2.
 Randomly split the observational dataset (2595 catchments) into two sets: 70% for training and 30% for testing the ML model.
 These training and testing sets will be used throughout the subsequent steps. - 3.
 Identify the list of predictors out of the 54 environmental variables extracted in Sect.
 2.2.3 in three sub-steps: - a.
-Generate a completely random predictor.
+Generate a completely random predictor. - b.

-b.
 Prepare an initial list of candidate predictors consisting of the random predictor and an initial list of candidate environmental variables.
-Use Optuna and k-fold cross-validation to obtain the optimal hyperparameters and train an intermediate ML model until the model achieves the best performance evaluated using the testing set.
+Use Optuna and k-fold cross-validation to obtain the optimal hyper-parameters and train an intermediate ML model until the model achieves the best performance evaluated using the testing set. - c.
+Calculate and rank the SHAP values for all the candidate predictors.
+Update the list of candidate predictors by keeping only those predictors with better SHAP values than the random predictor.
+For example, if the random predictor is ranked 20th, only the top 19 predictors are passed to the next iteration.